-Ordinance No. 54 also contains language that expresses the intent of the Board (at that time) to limit any increase in Director compensation to no more than what staff receives in the annual budget.
-The 2025-26 draft annual budget includes a staff merit pool of 6.11%.
-The Board however is not bound by this intent language when adopting a new compensation ordinance.
+The existing procedure set forth in Ordinance No. 54 (adopted in January 2020), reflects the Board's desire to limit any increases in Board compensation to no more than the amount set for staff in the annual budget, and within what is allowable under California State law.
+The draft FY 2025/26 budget includes a staff merit pool of 6.11%.
+The Board however is not bound by the intent language in Ordinance No. 54.